Factbox: Bank of America's next CEO? List of possible candidates

 Jim DeMare, head of global.

-Mike Lyons, head of corporate and institutional banking at PNC Financial Services (PNC.N).
+Mike Lyons, head of corporate and institutional banking at PNC Financial Services.

-Mark Chancy, formerly of SunTrust Banks Inc and now a Wells Fargo & Co (WFC.N) director.
+Mark Chancy, formerly of SunTrust Banks Inc and now a Wells Fargo & Co director.

 Others who were front-runners in past management shuffles are now likely too old to become CEO when Moynihan retires, the recruiters and insiders said.